grafana/loki/docs/sources/clients/promtail/installation.md

 A `DaemonSet` will deploy Promtail on every node within a Kubernetes cluster.

-The DaemonSet deployment is great to collect the logs of all containers within a cluster.
+The DaemonSet deployment works well at collecting the logs of all containers within a cluster.
 It's the best solution for a single-tenant model.

 ```yaml